gadget/paperboy/index.md

 5. backend receives the subscription request from Redis, verifies the token and publishes a subscription authorized message on Redis
 6. WebSocket server receives this authorized message, flags the subscription as authorized and starts dispatching channel messages to the client

+The client re-uses the WebSocket connection, all the channel subscriptions and messages are transferred on a single connection.

 ## Integrating Paperboy in your stack
 ### WebSocket server
 The WebSocket server is a nodejs application, you can deploy standalone or containerized in a kubernetes cluster.